RuterNo/adt-doc/docs/browser-requirements.md

 ## Additional Requirements

 - Only stable, officially released versions of the browsers are to be used.
-- The browser must be updated regularly and the major version should not be older than 12 months.
+- The browsers major version should not be older than 18 months.
 - It must not operate in incognito or private browsing modes.
 - All feature flags should be set to their default values, unless otherwise agreed upon with Ruter.